hanggrian/kotlin-starters/README.md

 # Kotlin Starters

-Personal Gradle project templates with emphasis on Kotlin, separated by target platform and kind of distribution.
+Personal Gradle project templates with emphasis on **Kotlin**, separated by target platform and kind of distribution.

 Components included in each template: